Nancy Harhut is an expert when it comes to blending creativity with science to prompt a response in marketing.

 User-Friendly, Scannable Content

 Any time an email is sent out, marketers must consider the mobile factor.
 More people open their emails on their phone, so the email needs a single column, and it should be easy to scan to see if reading it is worth it.
+You can set up an email template to ensure that your design elements will translate to mobile.

 Furthermore, links in the content must be easy to click on even with a mobile device – so omit small links.